 - Hygiene: Washing your hair, brushing your teeth regularly and wearing clean clothes.
 Whilst these may seem trivial, psychologists often note that they are often skipped when self-care starts to deteriorate.

 Our mental health is something we should not take lightly.
 A healthy mind can be a home to innovation, ingenuity, and positivity.
 Nurturing a sound mind entails creating a healthy balance between stimulation and rest.
-Self-care practices that you can do to encourage psychological wellbeing are:
+It practices that you can do to encourage psychological wellbeing are:

 - Reading a thought-provoking book